 Diana is trained in the Council practice through the Upaya Zen Center and the Center for Council.
 She sees this practice as the perfect complement to acupuncture, where the group process becomes the needle that allows for energetic transformation for the group and the individuals in the group.
 Diana is a graduate of the Upaya Zen Center Buddhist Chaplaincy program, and has studied Vipassana and other forms of Buddhist practice since the 1980’s.

-Carla Cassler has practiced acupuncture and Chinese medicine for over 30 years, specializing in women’s health, pediatric, orthopedic and trauma treatment.
+Carla Cassler has practiced acupuncture and Chinese medicine for over 35 years, specializing in women’s health, pediatric, orthopedic and trauma treatment.
 Her interest in trauma treatment began in l992 when she practiced acupuncture on an Israeli kibbutz, where many of her patients suffered from physical and mental health problems related to multiple wars and the Holocaust.
-For the past six years she has worked with Acupuncturists Without Borders, teaching Healing Community Trauma and as Associate Director.
-She developed AWB’s Israel-West Bank program and the AWB Refugee Support Program.
-In 2010 she co-founded the Bay Area Veteran’s Acupuncture Clinic (BAYVAC) which provides free weekly acupuncture treatment to veterans, military personnel and their families for pain and PTSD.
-She completed a clinical doctoral degree (DAOM) at the American College of Traditional Chinese Medicine in San Francisco.
-Doctor Cassler’s DAOM dissertation proposed a clinical model for integration of acupuncture into the VA Medical Care System.
-Her private practice is in the San Francisco Bay Area where she lives with her husband and children.
+For the past nine years she has worked with Acupuncturists Without Borders in various capacities: Teaching Healing Community Trauma and AWB’s trauma-informed care certificate program Repairing the Shattered Heart, as Acting Executive Director; and currently, as the Director of Programs and Community Clinics.
+She founded AWB’s Israel-West Bank program; the AWB Refugee Support Program which provides direct service to refugees in Europe and Mexico; and disaster relief projects throughout the US and Puerto Rico.

 Ravyn is the author of Revolution of the Spirit: Awaken the Healer, a guide to liberate the healing super powers within each of us.
-She is the Executive Director of Acupuncturists Without Borders, an NGO that provides trauma relief treatments to communities hit by natural disasters and human conflict.
-She has worked for AWB since 2014 teaching Healing Community Trauma and coordinating the Nepal program.
+She has worked for AWB since 2014 teaching Healing Community Trauma and coordinating the Nepal program and served as Executive Director from 2017-2019.
 She practices acupuncture in Portland, Oregon with a focus on chronic pain and traumatic injury.
 She graduated from the International Institute of Chinese Medicine with a Masters in Oriental Medicine in 2002.

 Ravyn is a cultural alchemist, writing to transform the heartbreak of our times and reveal the gold in what seems worthless.
 She designs trainings for emerging leaders and healers in the US, Canada, Europe, Nepal, and Australia.
 She teaches at conferences and festivals worldwide, including Symbiosis, Spiritweavers, Bioneers, Lightning in a Bottle, and many more.
 Her fiction and essays have been published in The Rumpus, Guernica Magazine, Nailed Magazine, Manifest Station, Elephant Journal, and Wake Up World among others.
 She creates modern ritual art, combining music, poetry, and performance to make contemporary offerings of the human imagination.
 She uses her background in traditional medicines, medical social work, trauma recovery, writing, neurobiology, and theatre to coax more of the extraordinary into the world through the cracks in Western civilization. www.gerriravynstanfield.com